-First published by Catholic Sisters Report, May 8, 2020
+First published by Catholic Volunteer Network, May 8, 2020

 If I could give a title to my year of service thus far, it would be Wonder in the Unexpected.
 This year has brought me a new vision of the world, of who I am, and of what truly matters.
 What I expected this year to be and what I have experienced in the past have been quite diametrical to the adventures I’ve encountered this year (in the best way possible)!
 I thought it would be nice to share a bit of my journey through various pictures and words which express how my previous thoughts were transformed into a new reality full of beauty and wonder.